Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading. Weekly lab required. Fall

 Instruction in intermediate Latin grammar and syntax and reading and translation of selected texts from Vulgate and church history.
 Prerequisite: BIBL221.
 Spring

 Fundamentals of Biblical Hebrew including a practical vocabulary, an understanding of the grammatical structure of the language, and practice in translation.
-Provides ministers with a practical study tool.
 Weekly lab required.
 Fall

 Provides opportunity for further and independent investigation of the history, development, and exegesis of the biblical text.
 Fall, Spring, Summer